NDRP WORKING PARTY

 University of Sydney

-Gwynnyth is Professor of Family and Disability Studies at the University of Melbourne.
+Gwynnyth is Professor Emerita of Family and Disability Studies at the University of Sydney.
 Her research aims to develop health and social policy and practice solutions to the inequities experienced by parents with disability and their children and families with children with disability.
 Gwynnyth brings lived experience of family life with disability to her research and policy work.

 University of New South Wales Canberra